adeyemiadeoye/pySCSOpt/README.md

 This package is a Python port of most parts of the Julia package [SelfConcordantSmoothOptimization.jl](https://github.com/adeyemiadeoye/SelfConcordantSmoothOptimization.jl).
 It includes:

-- Proximal L-BFGS-SCORE (a limited-memory version of ProxQNSCORE of the Julia package)
+- `ProxLQNSCORE` a limited-memory version of ProxQNSCORE of the Julia package
-- Proximal GGN-SCORE
-- Proximal Gradient-SCORE
+- `ProxGGNSCORE`
-- Proximal Newton-SCORE
+- `ProxNSCORE`
 - Smoothing and regularization (utility) functions

-NB: The Julia package remains the main implementation and is more feature-complete for now (with the exemption of the "limited-memory" QN).

 ## Installation